 Our method is random selection.
 Your experience will benefit you on a personal level, but is not considered when applying to the nursing program.

-May I use my TEAS V test results from another college?
+Can I use my assessment results from another college?

 When should I expect to hear the results of the selection process and how will I be notified?

-Students are notified via e-mail using the e-mail address clearly documented on their application.
-It takes approximately 6 weeks after the close of application acceptance to complete the selection and notification process.
+Only selected students are notified via e-mail using the e-mail address clearly documented on their application.
+It takes approximately 4 weeks after the close of application acceptance to complete the selection and notification process.